 But the role of chief channel officer (CCO) is more ambiguous.
 What's the difference between a good CCO and a great one?
 What makes a CCO an integral part of the company leadership team or creates the conditions for outsider status?
 Most importantly, what makes a channel leader effective for the both company's channel management and partner relationships?

 A good chief channel officer recognizes the following six roles are critical to both defining and achieving the channel mission.
 A great CCO builds teams with the skills to master all six roles while balancing internal and external focuses.
-A chief channel officer provides leadership in the following areas:
+A CCO provides leadership in the following areas:

 The chief channel officer as a sales leader